bxdoan/bxdoan/README.md

 <div align="center">

-> Success is not final, failure is not fatal: It is the courage to continue that counts.
+> There are no traffic jams along the extra mile.

-> — Winston Churchill —
+> — Roger Staubach —

 </div>